 You don’t have to go far to find open spaces to frolic around in.
 For example, the Venetian Pool is a well-loved swimming pool that’s super popular for families.
-Then there’s Zoo Miami that covers almost 750 acres.
-Monkey Jungle is pretty cool too.
+Then there’s Matheson Hammock Park which features a kid-friendly lagoon.

 When it’s too hot outside, head to Miami Children’s Museum: a world of fun indoors.

 Hotels have child-friendly family bedrooms – even motels do as well.
 High-end hotels and resorts come complete with babysitting services and kid’s clubs.
 Easy.